a5o/bash_utils/README.md

 backup.sh
 ---------

 Configurable backup script based on `rsync`.
+Works on windows with cygwin.